 "Both history of science and creativity research have shown that reformulating the questions we ask can lead to breakthroughs more often than trying harder to search for more rigorous answers" (Sarasvathy, 2004: 707).
-In search of such a more creative spirit, we in this paper advance the argument that the nature of entrepreneurship can be viewed from a new angle-intermediation.
-Intermediation is an entrepreneurial role critical in the discovery and creation of entrepreneurial opportunities.
-In the past literature, entrepreneurship has traditionally been defined as "the discovery, evaluation, and exploitation of future goods and services" (Eckhardt & Shane, 2003).
+In search of such a more creative spirit, we in this paper advance the argument that the nature of entrepreneurship can be viewed from a new angle-intermediation, which is an entrepreneurial role critical in discovering and creating entrepreneurial opportunities.
+In the past literature, entrepreneurship has traditionally been defined as "the discovery, evaluation, and exploitation of future goods and services" (Eckhardt & Shane, 2003; Venkataraman, 1997).
 In light of this definition, both opportunity discovery theory and opportunity creation theory have addressed two key questions centered on the nature of entrepreneurship (Amit, Glosten, & Muller, 1993; Foss, Klein, Kor, & Mahoney, 2008): (1) Why do entrepreneurs arise and exist?
 (2) Why do some entrepreneurs perform better than others in creating opportunities, adding value, and creating wealth?

-While there are many different ways of conceptualizing entrepreneurial firms, past research tends to look at new startups as entrepreneurial firms (Aldrich, 1999; Katz & Gartner, 1988).
+While there are many different ways of conceptualizing entrepreneurial firms, past research tends to look at new start-ups as entrepreneurial firms (Aldrich, 1999; Katz & Gartner, 1988).
 However, not all new firms discover, exploit, and create new goods or services that can add value to the economy (Schumpeter, 1934).
-In that sense, we argue that entrepreneurship research can use a different definition of entrepreneurs-individuals and/or organizations that discover and create entrepreneurial opportunities in the value chain in an industry-rather than the traditional definition of "start-up" firms.
+In that sense, we argue that entrepreneurship research may be able to use a little different definition of entrepreneurs-individuals and/or organizations that discover and create entrepreneurial opportunities somewhere in the value chain in an industry-rather than the traditional definition of "start-up" firms.